Redskins coach Mike Shanahan has a few verbal crutches. You cover a man for six years, you get to know them well.

 That was always a humorous one, because what did it mean the rest of the time when he didn't say it?

-On Wednesday he had a good punch line when answering one of many questions on the Redskins' quarterback situation.
+On Wednesday he had a pretty good punchline when answering one of many questions on the Redskins' quarterback situation.

 "What I’m trying to do is be as honest as I can, and I don’t normally do that because I don’t really think it’s anybody’s business except the guys in our locker room," Shanahan said, according to the Redskins' transcript.
 "And I don’t get into a lot of detail, but here I think it’s a must for people to understand what I’m thinking relative to Robert, what I’m thinking relative to Kirk, this organization, and what direction we’re trying to go in moving forward."